-(7) Overall site An overall site investigation report for the proposed facility that integrates the An analysis of the potential for: facility that integrates the (i) Scouring of the seabed; findings of the shallow hazards surveys and (ii) Hydraulic instability; geologic surveys, and, if required, the subsurface surveys with supporting data. (iii) The occurrence of sand waves; (iv) Instability of slopes at the facility location; (v) Liquefaction, or possible reduction of sediment strength due to increased pore pressures; (vi) Cyclic loading; (vii) Lateral loading; (viii) Dynamic loading; (ix) Settlements and displacements; (x) Plastic deformation and formation collapse mechanisms; and (xi) Sediment reactions on the facility foundations or anchoring systems.
+(7) Overall site An overall site investigation An analysis of the potential for: investigation report for the proposed facility that integrates the (i) Scouring of the seabed; findings of the shallow hazards surveys and (ii) Hydraulic instability; geologic surveys, and, if required, the subsurface (iii) The occurrence of sand waves; surveys with supporting data. (iv) Instability of slopes at the facility location; (v) Liquefaction, or possible reduction of sediment strength due to increased pore pressures; (vi) Cyclic loading; (vii) Lateral loading; (viii) Dynamic loading; (ix) Settlements and displacements; (x) Plastic deformation and formation collapse mechanisms; and (xi) Sediment reactions on the facility foundations or anchoring systems.